Coronavirus: Hardship Fund for sports clubs and sporting organisations

 - utility costs

-Each successful applicant will receive £2,000 for costs incurred from 1 April 2020.
+Each successful applicant (previously not in receipt of a Sports Hardship Fund award) will receive £2,000 towards eligible costs incurred from 1 April 2020.

 How to apply